Discrepancy-Based Active Learning for Domain Adaptation: Discrepancy-Based Algorithm

-Theorems \ref{concentration-bound} and \ref{second-criterion} directly imply that selecting the $K$ queries minimizing either $\sum_{x \in \mathscr{U}} d(x, \mathscr{L}_K)$ or $\mathcal{L}_{\widehat{P}}(\tilde{d}_+(., \mathscr{L}_K), \tilde{d}_-(., \mathscr{L}_K))$ leads to minimize an upper bound of the target risk.
-We can thus propose two algorithms dedicated to active learning which provide theoretical guarantees on the target risk.
-The first one is a K-medoids algorithm and the second involves the use of pseudo-labels on the target domain and is referred as Pseudo-Labels Discrepancy Minimization (PLDM).
+Theorem \ref{concentration-bound} directly implies that selecting the $K$ queries minimizing $\sum_{x' \in \mathcal{T}} d(x', \mathscr{L}_K)$ leads to minimize an upper bound of the target risk.
+We can thus propose an algorithm dedicated to active learning which provides theoretical guarantees on the target risk.